contextcraft/contextcraft/README.md

 #### CSV File Processing:

 1. ContextCraft uses ProbabilisticTokenPositioning to calculate probabilities for prefix, infix, and suffix.
-2. Uses PivotWordIdentification to find semantic pivot words based on BERT embeddings.
+2. Uses PivotWordIdentification to find semantic pivot words based on text-embedding-ada-003 embeddings.
 3. Uses LLMBasedFeedback to predict method names and generate feedback.
 4. Formats and saves processed data with examples.